awslabs/amazon-kinesis-client/README.md

 	| garbageLeaseCleanupIntervalMillis   | 30 minutes | Interval at which to check if a lease is garbage (i.e trimmed past the stream's retention period) or not. |

 * Including an optimization to `KinesisShardSyncer` to only create leases for one layer of shards.
+* Changing default shard prioritization strategy to be `NoOpShardPrioritization` to allow prioritization of completed shards.
+Customers who are upgrading to this version and are reading from `TRIM_HORIZON` should continue using `ParentFirstPrioritization` while upgrading.
 * Upgrading version of AWS SDK to 2.13.X.
 * [#719](https://github.com/awslabs/amazon-kinesis-client/pull/719) Upgrading version of Google Protobuf to 3.11.4.
 * [#712](https://github.com/awslabs/amazon-kinesis-client/pull/712) Allowing KCL to consider lease tables in `UPDATING` healthy.